geokall/hua-spark-java/README.md

 These are the movies and ratings dataset in plain text format.<br />
 In the next step we run every main class, passing 3 arguments,<br />
-the first 2 are the movies.dat and ratings.dat and the 3rd argument is the output.
+the first 2 are the movies.dat and ratings.dat and the 3rd argument is the output.<br />
 Then we -cat the out folder, in order to see the results.

 In case you need to remove an output folder please use, <br />